DimaSheiko/apep-docs/docs/framework/conditions/area.md

 >
 > _`area.combatenemies.infront || area.cbenemies.infront`_

--   This condition counts the number of enemy units within a specified distance that are also in front of a target unit.
+-   This condition counts the number of enemy combat units within a specified distance that are also in front of a target unit.

 #### Parameters